pe7er/mod_db8latestweblinks/README.md

 This module displays the latest added weblinks.
 The clicks on the weblinks are handled by Joomla's default weblink component and the hits are counted.
 In the back-end a Weblinks category or multiple categories can be selected.

+If you like this extension, please leave a positive review at: https://extensions.joomla.org/extension/directory-a-documentation/weblinks/db8-latest-weblinks/

 ## Joomla 4 version
 Version 3.0.0 - 18 October 2022
 - Rewrote the module for Joomla 4